KWR-Water/wadi/docs/source/getting_started/background.rst

 Background
 ==========
-Each organization has its own unique file format and data model to store hydrogeochemical data.
+Each organization uses its own unique file format and data model to store hydrogeochemical data.
 Importing data from a variety of sources can be quite cumbersome and time consuming.
 WaDI was designed to automate the importing water quality data as much as possible.